Last Revised: March 05, 2025

 2. IND Number

 After review and approval of a NEW HGT protocol IBC registration, the status of the registration will change to “Approved”.
-As a courtesy, an approval letter with the assigned IBC registration number will be sent to the PI.
-A copy of the registration approval letter will be forwarded to the IRB.
+As a courtesy, an electronic letter with the assigned IBC registration number will be sent to the PI.
+A copy of the registration approval letter will be forwarded to the IRB and research coordinator.
 Study enrollment MUST NOT begin until an FDA IND number has been issued and both IBC and IRB approvals are received.

 All HGT Protocol Registration Amendments